legacysurvey/legacysurvey/pages/dr9/description.rst

 The Community Pipeline removes a sky level that includes a sky pattern, an illumination correction, and a single, scaled fringe pattern.
 These steps are described on the `NSF's OIR Lab Community Pipeline`_ page.
-This makes the sky level in the processed images near zero, and removes most pattern artifacts.
+These corrections are intended to make the sky level in the processed images near zero, and to remove most pattern artifacts.
-A constant sky level is then added back to the image that is the mean of what was removed.
+A constant sky level, that is the mean of what was removed, is then added back to the image.

 Additionally, a spatially varying (spline) sky model is computed and removed, by detecting and masking sources, then computing medians in sliding 512-pixel boxes.
 The `image stacks`_ provided on the `files`_ page have this sky level removed.
-As noted under **Source Detection**, above, any regions (blobs) covered by foreground sources are specially treated.
+As noted under `Source Detection`_, above, any regions (blobs) covered by foreground sources are specially treated.

 Changes in the Community Pipeline after `DR8`_ (in particular the switch to using star flats from